Starring: Katie Cassidy, Elizabeth Henstridge, Adam Campbell

 The moment I saw the word "pig" written in blood during its trailer, I already knew how Wolves At The Door will end.

-Being a horror fan normally meant grossing over spooky, creepy and morbid stuffs at a varying degree, this including a level of fascination to real life monsters and atrocities, such as deranged cult leaders forcing an entire community to commit suicide for the sole purpose of enlightenment, or serial killers who prey on women using their charm and wit.
+Being a horror fan normally meant grossing over spooky, creepy and morbid stuff at a varying degree, this including a level of fascination to real life monsters and atrocities such as deranged cult leaders forcing an entire community to commit suicide for the sole purpose of enlightenment, or serial killers who prey on women using their charm and wit.
 This said, one can imagine that a good bunch of us know a thing or two about Charles Manson and his so-called Manson Family, a cult of deranged and/or brainwashed individuals who were responsible of seven murders under the belief that it would incite an apocalyptic race war known as "Helter Skelter" back at the 1960s.

 These killings gained notoriety due to the fact that one of their victims was the late actress Sharon Tate, who was eight-and-a-half months pregnant with her husband Roman Polanski's child.
 The crime would soon lead to the investigation and eventual arrest of the responsible members of Manson's so-called family, as well as Manson himself under the charges of conspiracy to commit the murders, among many other crimes.